-Rosemary seeds are notoriously difficult to get going, while propagating rosemary from cuttings is very simple.
+Although growing rosemary from seeds is notoriously tricky, propagating rosemary from a cutting is simple.
 Place a 4-6 inch cutting from the end of a stem, and plant in moist vermiculite or sand.
-Once cutting roots, transplant into a container or garden.
+Once the cutting roots then transplant into a container or the garden.

 3. Plant rosemary in the right location